-This essay also appears at the Society for US Intellectual History Blog.
+A version of this essay appears at the Society for US Intellectual History blog.